GovindaTak/healthcare-length-of-stay-classification/README.md

 A deep learning project predicting the length of stay (LOS) for patients in hospitals using a multiclass classification approach.
 The project leverages PyTorch to implement a robust neural network model with advanced regularization techniques, aiming to optimize healthcare resource allocation.
 ------------------

-### Repository Name
-`healthcare-length-of-stay-classification`

----

-### Repository Description
-A deep learning project aimed at predicting hospital patient length of stay (LOS) for efficient healthcare management.
-The model leverages advanced preprocessing, visualization, and a fully connected neural network to classify LOS into 11 distinct categories, optimizing hospital logistics and patient management.

----

 ## Overview
 This project focuses on predicting the **Length of Stay (LOS)** for hospital patients as part of healthcare management.
 By leveraging **deep learning techniques**, the model classifies patients into 11 distinct categories based on their expected LOS.
 Accurate predictions help optimize healthcare logistics, improve patient management, and reduce operational inefficiencies.